openfaas/docs/docs/languages/node.md

 The most thorough and complete examples for JavaScript/Node for OpenFaaS are in Alex Ellis' eBook: [Serverless for Everyone Else](https://openfaas.gumroad.com/l/serverless-for-everyone-else)

+> This is an official template maintained by OpenFaaS Ltd.

 ### Create a new function

 Create a new function using the template: